 Once the porridge has reached 140 ºF (60 ºC), add the crumbled rice koji.
 Stir thoroughly to incorporate.
 Make sure there is enough water to cover the rice and rice koji so they are sufficiently soaked.
 If not, add warm water so it maintains 140 ºF (60 ºC).

 Put the rice cooker bowl back into the rice cooker.
 Turn the rice cooker on to “keep warm” (or "extended keep warm") setting and cover with a cloth towel.
 Leave the rice cooker lid fully open so it does not get too hot.
-Allow the rice to ferment for 8-10 hours, stirring occasionally and checking the temperature of the mixture every hour for the first 2-3 hours.
+Allow the rice to cook for 8-10 hours, stirring occasionally and checking the temperature of the mixture every hour for the first 2-3 hours.
 Make sure it stays between 125 and 140 ºF (50-60 ºC) at ALL TIMES.

 - Toward the end of 8 hours, the mixture starts to release sweet fragrance.
 Once it’s done cooking, the mixture should smell sweet.
-Turn off the rice cooker and transfer the rice cooker bowl into ice water to let cool and stop fermenting.
+Turn off the rice cooker and transfer the rice cooker bowl into ice water to let cool and stop cooking.

 - When it’s cooled, transfer the amazake into a large sterilized container.
 You can keep in the refrigerator up to one week, or freezer for up to a month.